 Firstly, at PCB fabricator stage you can utilise standard panels better.
 The more PCBs on one panel, the more cost-effective it becomes.

 Secondly: For assembly, the more ‘circuits’ on a panel the better, as the machine can ‘step and repeat’ place each circuit.
 Benefits of this are machine loading and inspection

-There is a benefit to be had from producing panels with multiple different boards on them but you need to consider the final production requirements, potential re-work and PCB fabricator circuit ‘x-outs’.
+There is a benefit to be had from producing panels with multiple different boards on them.
+You will need to consider the final production requirements, potential re-work and PCB fabricator circuit ‘x-outs’.
 You could end up with an inventory imbalance.
 This can also strain part number loading for an insertion machine.
 2 lines in parallel might be better than 1.
 Assess and talk to your manufacturer.

 Other considerations include rotation of the same board to optimise PCB panel space.
-So, for example if you have irregular shaped boards this is a great way to minimise PCB material scrap.
+So, for example, if you have an irregular shaped board this is a great way to minimise PCB material scrap.
 The assembly issue you might face here is an overall increase in insertion time as the machine is performing twice as many rotations.

-Its quite common to specify the direction you want your PCB panel to travel through the assembly process but if you have multiple rotations of the same board on one panel, then inconsistent soldering from one product to another can occur.
+It’s quite common to specify the direction you want your PCB panel to travel through the assembly process.
+If you have multiple rotations of the same board on one panel, then inconsistent soldering from one product to another can occur.
 You need to consider clearance for these issues at either side of a device at PCB design stage.
 Establish this early in the design phase whilst it is easier to implement.

 Continuity of partnerships

-If any of your design phases require outsourcing; Design, Supply chain, PCB fabrication and Assembly then if can be beneficial to work with the same partner for as many of those processes as possible.
+It can be beneficial to work with the same partner for as many processes as possible; Design, Supply chain, PCB fabrication and Assembly.
 But equally knowing enough about your chosen outsourcing partner and their capabilities is also critical.
-Talk to them relay your concerns, establish design rules as early as possible, risk assess any necessary compromises and agree on regular business reviews
+Talk to them.
+Relay your concerns and establish design rules as early as possible.
+Risk assess any necessary compromises and agree on regular business reviews